Smith I/O 7 Goggle Review

 The Smith I/O 7 comes in 15 different color frames and lens options starting at an MSRP of $225.
 As tested, the Black Frame with Photochromatic Red Sensor is $285.
 Free Bonus Blackout lens included.
 Nice!!!

-For additional information, selection, and purchase please visit: www.smithoptics.com
+For additional information on the I/O 7 Goggle and other Smith eyewear, please visit: www.smithoptics.com